apache/parquet-format/PforEncoding.md

 **Special case:** If `bit_width == 0` and `num_exceptions == 0`, every residual is
-zero, so a reader can fill the output instead of unpacking: in a plain vector with `frame_of_reference`, in a delta vector with `start_value`, because a delta vector whose residuals are all zero has a frame of 0.
+zero, so a reader can fill the output instead of unpacking: in a plain vector with `frame_of_reference`, in a delta vector with `start_value` -- the latter because `d[0]` is 0 and no exception overwrites it, which forces the frame of such a vector to be 0 too.
 A reader MAY instead run the general path -- add the frame to an all-zero array, then prefix-sum in the delta mode -- and get the same answer for any frame; the fill is an optimization, not a separate rule.